 For this and other reasons, the Field Training and Evaluation Program (FTO) plays an important part in the effective training of new officers.
 Through exposure to actual street experience and the accompanying field problems, patrol situations, investigations, and crime incidents, the new officer learns to apply classroom principles to real world situations.
 The purpose of the program is to train new officers so that each is prepared to function as a solo officer at the conclusion of the training cycle.
 The training cycle consists of a minimum of 400 hours of intensive on-the-job training and daily performance evaluations.
-Newly hired officers who have been certified, active police officers within the 12 months prior to their employment as New Milford police officer may participate in a modified Field Training Program.
-The modified program and the duration of such modified program will be proposed by the Field Training Program Coordinator, reviewed by the Chief of Police for approval.
+Newly hired, certified officers or active police officers within the 12 months prior to their employment with the New Milford Police Department may participate in a modified Field Training Program.
+The modified program and the duration of such modified program will be proposed by the Field Training Program Coordinator, and reviewed by the Chief of Police for approval.
 The Chief of Police may approve or deny the request for such modification.

 Training is conducted and staffed by field training officers and sergeants on a 24-hour basis.
 Field training officers have the dual responsibility of providing police service to the Town of New Milford, as well as conducting training and evaluations for new officers.
 The Field Training Officer leads and directs new officers toward the attainment of the responsibilities and duties associated with the position of police officer.
 The Field Training Officer explains and demonstrates proper patrol and investigative procedures.
 He/she explains and complies with departmental goals and objectives while maintaining and fostering a positive relationship with the new officer.